 Conventional wisdom has us believe that cooking at home is always less expensive than eating out.
 Is it?
 If you are a single person or half of a couple, maybe not.
+And for someone who loathes cooking or who has the ability to make good money with the hours spent on grocery shopping and cooking, eating out could be a good choice.
 Let’s look at the numbers.

 Costs to Cook and Eat at Home (in Addition to the Actual Food)